textpattern/textpattern.github.io/themes/front-end-themes.md

 # Front-end themes

-This document is a complete journey through creating, managing, using, exporting, importing, and deleting Textpattern themes, all in context of default installation conditions.
+This document is a complete journey through creating, managing, using, exporting, importing, and deleting Textpattern themes, all in context of default installation conditions, but kindly extrapolated to situations that aren’t.
+It just happens to be that default can go a long way.

 Notice: Sections on portability and handling are still work-in-progress, and document overall is still being refined.